CCGI Best Practice Collaborators

 8. Diagnostic Criteria for Neck Pain Amenable to Conservative Care

-Diagnosis requires a thorough understanding of the patient's condition.
-It integrates patient stories; clinical findings; risk factor evaluations; and physical, psychological, social, and environmental aspects of pain.
+Overview: Diagnosis requires a thorough understanding of the patient's condition, integrating their history, clinical findings, risk factors, and the physical, psychological, social, and environmental aspects of pain.

 -